Professional website for marketing agencies

 Why does a marketing agency need an external service provider for its own website at all?

-Because the core competence of a marketing agency lies in communication, concept and brand management - not in performance engineering, Core Web Vitals, accessibility compliance and structured data.
-Many agencies build their website internally with a WordPress theme plus 15 plugins and end up in a state they would never accept in client projects: 4 second LCP, 300 kb unused JavaScript, half-thought-out accessibility.
+Because the core competence of a marketing agency lies in communication, concept and brand management - not in performance engineering, Core Web Vitals, accessibility alignment and structured data.
+Many agencies build their website internally with a CMS theme plus 15 plugins and end up in a state they would never accept in client projects: 4 second LCP, 300 kb unused JavaScript, half-thought-out accessibility.
 An agency selling itself as a competence bearer is measured by its own website.
-We take over the technical build so you can focus on what you can really do - and get a website that beats all benchmarks in pagespeed, SEO and compliance that you sell to your clients.
+We take over the technical build so you can focus on what you can really do - and get a website that beats all benchmarks in pagespeed, SEO and alignment that you sell to your clients.

 How do I balance case studies and data-protection / NDA requirements?